ehuggz1/physics-rubrics/AG_JIRAs/Epic-2-AI-Development/CC-013-Evaluate-LLM.md

 ## Description

-Conduct comprehensive evaluation of leading LLM options (Gemini 3.0 Pro, Gemini 3.0 Deep Think, Claude 3.5 Sonnet, GPT-4 Turbo) based on reasoning capabilities, multimodal understanding, context window, cost, and performance on physics question generation tasks.
+Confirm performance of Gemini 3.0 Pro as the primary model for question generation, while benchmarking against Gemini 3.0 Deep Think and Claude 3.5 Sonnet to validate the architectural decision.

 ---